 Definately the best upgrade you can do to your computer.
-In normal usage a 8 year old computer with an SSD will outperform most new computers that don't have an SSD.
+In normal usage an 8 year old computer with an SSD will outperform most new computers that don't have an SSD.

-OK whilst they are not cheap, they are much cheaper than a new computer and none of your settings will change.
+They are much cheaper than a new computer (supplied and fitted from only £95) and none of your settings will change.

 Most of our SSDs come with a 3 year limited warranty which is 3 times longer than ordinary hard drives.